Rethinking Reward Models for Multi-Domain Test-Time Scaling: Analysis on Why PRMs Fail in the Multi-Domain Settings

 \paragraph{Label noise risk.} Beyond CoT-length effects, \emph{label noise} poses an additional risk, especially in multi-domain settings.
-Since human annotation of long CoTs is more costly in specialized domains such as law and medicine than in math, prior work often relies on LLMs to auto-label process steps~\citep{versaprm}, which introduces noise that can degrade PRM performance.
+Since human annotation of long CoTs is more costly in specialized domains such as law and medicine than in math, prior work often relies on LLMs to automatically label process steps~\citep{versaprm}, which introduces noise that can degrade PRM performance.
+Indeed, recent evaluations in the math domain document that automated annotation pipelines, such as Monte Carlo estimation, can inject substantial label noise and evaluation artifacts~\citep{zhang2025lessons}.
 We study this by injecting synthetic noise into the process labels of PRM800K.
 We vary the level of noise along two axes: (i) \emph{process-noise ratio} (the per-step probability of flipping a process label) and (ii) \emph{data-noise ratio} (the fraction of examples to which noise is applied).
-We report the outcome-verification F1 score (\%) in \Cref{fig:math_noise_analysis} using \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B}{1.5B backbones}, using greedy decoding for generative variants (full results with \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B}{7B backbones} are provided in \Cref{fig:full_math_noise_analysis}). \DisPRM is \textbf{highly sensitive} to label noise, demonstrating its potential vulnerability in multi-domain data.
-In contrast, \GenPRM is more robust, aligning with findings that LLM memorization can cause random-label noise to act as a mild regularizer on mathematical reasoning tasks and improve performance~\citep{wu2025reasoning}.
+We report the outcome-verification F1 score (\%) in \Cref{fig:full_math_noise_analysis} for \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B}{1.5B} and \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B}{7B} backbones, using greedy decoding for generative variants. \DisPRM is \textbf{highly sensitive} to label noise, demonstrating its potential vulnerability in multi-domain settings.
+In contrast, \GenPRM is more robust, which is consistent with reports that LLM memorization can make random label noise act as a regularizer in math~\citep{wu2025reasoning}.

 \paragraph{Length shift hurts \GenPRM.} We further analyze why \GenPRM degrades in the multi-domain setting, despite its robustness to label noise in math.
-As CoTs lengthen, aligning stepwise verification rationales with process labels becomes increasingly difficult.
-Consequently, \emph{consensus filtering} \textbf{prunes long CoTs}, skewing the training CoT-length distribution relative to the test set (\Cref{fig:training_distribution}).
+As CoTs become longer, the imperfect $p_\texttt{LLM-j}$ struggles to align stepwise verification rationales with process labels.
+As a result, \emph{consensus filtering} \textbf{prunes long CoTs}, shifting the training CoT-length distribution away from the test set (\Cref{fig:training_distribution}).

 We quantify the above length distribution shift with the Wasserstein distance~\citep{kantorovich1960mathematical}, reporting distances from the test set to the unfiltered pool (\textbf{Train}), the \GenORM training set, and the \GenPRM training set.
 In the math domain (\Cref{tab:wasserstein_distance_math}), \GenPRM has the smallest distance (\eg, overall: 2.760/2.430/1.600 for Train/\GenORM/\GenPRM), whereas in the multi-domain setting (\Cref{fig:training_distribution,tab:wasserstein_distance}) it has \textbf{the largest} distance (\eg, overall: 0.202/0.532/3.083 for Train/\GenORM/\GenPRM).